Mindwerks/wildmidi/README.md

 * Add missing parts of the absolute paths fix in config parsing.
 * New portable file and path-name system to handle cross-platform support.
-* Support for Debian/kFreeBSD, Debian/Hurd and other Debian archs.
+* Support for Debian/kFreeBSD, Debian/Hurd, and other Debian archs.
-* Many bug fixes, code clean-ups and cosmetic fixes.
+* Many bug fixes, code clean-ups, and cosmetic fixes.

 0.3.3
-* default to hidden visibility and only export our API functions
+* Default to hidden visibility and only export our API functions
-* windows lean and mean to help compile times on Windows
+* Windows lean and mean to help compile times on Windows
-* cli and xcode work now on OSX
+* CLI and XCode work now on OSX
-* better FreeBSD support
+* Better FreeBSD support
-* Supported platforms are Debian, FreeBSD, Windows and OSX (but only for WAV output)
+* Supported platforms are Debian, FreeBSD, Windows, and OSX (but only for WAV output)

 0.3.1 - 0.3.2
 * Cmake updates/fixes/cleanups.

 0.3.0
-* initial CMake support.
+* Initial CMake support.
-* process non-registered params. fix issue of notes ending before attack envelope completed. (sf.net svn r149/r151.)
+* Process non-registered params.
+Fix issue of notes ending before attack envelope completed. (sf.net svn r149/r151.)